 If you want to override the default settings for your given zoom level, you can do so via the Map Layers Manager.
-Re-select “Auto-switch as you zoom” to undo your manual override of the automatic adjustments.
+Re-select “Auto US Boundaries” to undo your manual override of the automatic adjustments.

 Map controls allow you to select, pan, zoom, and enable filters by area in view on the map.
 When you enable area filters, you are automatically filtering the other pods in the dashboard by the visible area on the map.